Massachusetts payroll tax and registration guide

 • As of 2022, the Massachusetts PFL program’s contribution rate is 0.68% for employers with 25 or more employees, and 0.344% for employers with less than 25 employees.
 Each year, Massachusetts sends every employer an annual contribution rate notice that will then need to be updated in OnPay.

-• Massachusetts PFML FAQ
+• For more information, check out our Massachusetts PFML FAQ

 Paying employees in other states?